xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/component-files/component-files/fprops.md

 - E depends upon the computer architecture.

 Note that the defaults for C and J can be overridden by calling `⎕FCREATE` via the Variant operator `⍠`.
-For further information, see [File Properties on page 1](../../../system-functions-a-z/system-functions-a-z/fcreate.md).
+For further information, see [File Properties](../../../system-functions-a-z/system-functions-a-z/fcreate.md).

 #### Journaling Levels